Minerte/Gentoo-Install/MANUALLY GUIDE/guide.md

 ```

 ### 3 Downloading stage 3 file
-Before downloading the stage 3 files it might be a good idea to check the date so when installtion is done we do not get clock skew:
+Before downloading the stage 3 files it might be a good idea to check the date so when installation is done we do not get clock skew:
 ```
 # To check date
 date